tjhart/broccoli-couchdb-versioning/README.md

   initDesign:true
 });
 ```
-* "couchdb" is the path to where your couchdb assets are, or should be stored
+* `couchdb` is the path to where your couchdb assets are, or should be stored
 * `url` is the url to your database
 * username is an admin usename with view read and update rights
 * password is their password